bufbuild/protobuf-es/docs/runtime_api.md

 any.is(User); // true
 any.is(Timestamp); // false

-// Unpack an Any using a type registry const typeRegistry = createRegistry(User, Timestamp);
-any.unpack(typeRegistry); // Message of type User

 // Unpack an Any by providing a blank instance: let user = new User();
 any.unpackTo(user); // true

+// Alternative: Unpack an Any using a type registry const typeRegistry = createRegistry(User, Timestamp);
+any.unpack(typeRegistry); // Message of type User

 let ts = new Timestamp();
 any.unpackTo(ts); // false, you provided an instance of the wrong type